Wongks81/python-Vulnerabilities/README.md

 Summary
 =======
-This is a small project to help the team consolidating data that were passed by other departments
+This is a small project to help the team consolidating data that were given by other departments

 Data
 ====